milos-pujic/cypress-cucumber-e2e-tests/README.md

 ## Sorry Cypress

-Sorry-Cypress is an open-source, self-hosted alternative to paid Cypress Cloud solution and it enables us to:
+Sorry-Cypress is an open-source, self-hosted alternative to paid Cypress Cloud solution, and it enables us to:

 - Run Cypress Tests in parallel
 - Upload screenshots and videos to your own storage